Braden Holloway

-Braden Creath Holloway (born September 14, 1979) is an American former swimmer and swim coach for North Carolina State University where as Head Coach from 2011-2025, he was a recipient of the Atlantic Coast Conference Men's Coach of the year ten times, and by 2024 had led the North Carolina men's team to nine consecutive top ten NCAA team championship finishes.
+Braden Creath Holloway (born September 14, 1979) is an American former swimmer and swim coach for North Carolina State University where as head coach from 2011–2025, he was a recipient of the Atlantic Coast Conference Men's Coach of the year ten times, and by 2024 had led the North Carolina men's team to nine consecutive top ten NCAA team championship finishes.
 By the 2024 season, the North Carolina State women's team had finished in the top 10 at the NCAA championships five years in a row, and placed second at the NCAA Championships in 2021.
-Holloway has served as the Assistant Olympic U.S. swimming coach at the 2024 Paris Olympics, and as a Head Coach for USA Swimming.
+Holloway has served as the assistant Olympic U.S. swimming coach at the 2024 Paris Olympics, and as a head coach for USA Swimming.

 With many world ranked swimmers on his teams, as of 2024 he had coached around 15 future Olympians at NC State.
 These included 2016 and 2024 American Olympic gold medalist, Ryan Held, 2024 Olympic gold medalist Katharine Berkoff, and 2020 Swiss Olympic bronze medalist Noe Ponti.

 High school swimming

-Holloway was born September 14, 1979 in Baton Rouge, Louisiana, and swam for Baton Rouge's Louisiana State Aquatics in the summer of 1991, also known as the Bengal Tiger Aquatic Club where he continued to train during most of his High School years from 1992-1997.
+Holloway was born September 14, 1979 in Baton Rouge, Louisiana, and swam for Baton Rouge's Louisiana State Aquatics in the summer of 1991, also known as the Bengal Tiger Aquatic Club where he continued to train during most of his high school years from 1992–1997.
 He graduated Baton Rouge High School in 1997, where he lettered in swimming all four years of his athletic eligibility.
-From 1993-1995, he was a Louisiana State Champion, and was a two event state champion in 1996, when he captained the Baton Rouge High swimming team.
+From 1993–1995, he was a Louisiana State Champion, and was a two event state champion in 1996, when he captained the Baton Rouge High swimming team.
 In his Senior year at Baton Rouge in 1997, he received the honor of being named an Honorable Mention All American.
 As of 2021, he held the Baton Rouge High School record in both the 100 backstroke and 200 Individual Medley.

 North Carolina State swimmer

-From 1997-2001, he earned letters at North Carolina State University all four years of his swimming participation and was trained and managed primarily under the supervision of Head Coach Scott Hammond who coached the NCSU swim team from 1995-2000.
+From 1997–2001, he earned letters at North Carolina State University all four years of his swimming participation and was trained and managed primarily under the supervision of Head Coach Scott Hammond who coached the NCSU swim team from 1995–2000.
 Hammond had previously coached at Ohio State through 1995, where he earned a 70.9 winning percentage in 185 dual meets.

-Holloway received consecutive ACC titles from 2000-2001 in the 100 backstroke, and was honored as an All ACC conference swimming competitor all four years of his collegiate career.
+Holloway received consecutive ACC titles from 2000–2001 in the 100 backstroke, and was honored as an All ACC conference swimming competitor all four years of his collegiate career.
 He qualified to compete in U.S. Trials for the 2000 Sydney Olympics, and was a multi-year collegiate All-American.
 He set a long standing NC State record for the 100 backstroke in 2000.

 In 2001, Holloway earned his NC State degree, majoring in parks, recreation and tourism.
-Completing a graduate degree at Virginia tech in mid-2007, he received a Masters in Education.
+Completing a graduate degree at Virginia tech in mid-2007, he received a master's in education.